emutos/manual/usermanual/docs/index.md

 ### File Mask ###

 You can set the mask for displaying files in the folder windows: File -> Set file mask... .
-For example, if you set the file mask to *.PRG, you will only see executable program files with the extension .PRG.
-(You won't see other executables such as TTP.)
+For example, if you set the file mask to *.PRG, you will only see executable program files with the extension .PRG and you won't see other executables such as .TTP.
 The traditional [wild cards](#wildcards) work.
 The title bar shows the file mask.

 ## What You See ##